net-zero-dri/net-zero-dri.github.io/get-involved.md

 ## Who can contribute to the project?
 The net-zero-dri project needs contributions from experts in the UK research community, industry partners and international stakeholders.

 We are collecting evidence to inform and provide recommendations for how UKRI's digital reseach infrastructure can reach net zero.
-This evidence will need to come from a broad range of areas, including, but not limited to:
+This evidence will need to come from experts across a broad range of areas, including, but not limited to:
 * research computing architecture and hardware
 * social sciences (specifically related to behaviour change)
 * environmental science